Boyos999/Boyos-Tes3mp-Scripts/README.md

 # Javelins
 Adds "javelin" records (throwable spears), and a crafting item that can be used to convert spears into javelins

+# Coop Instruments
+Allows players to hear instruments played by other players, supports 6th house bells and indoril instruments from TR

+# Familiars
+Adds "carryable" familiars